Color Theory in Web Design: Beginner's Guide

 Color Warmth

 In elementary art class, you probably learned about warm and cool colors.
-Cool colors are made mostly with blues or purples, whilst warm colors have a lot of reds or yellows at first glance, but it should also be noted that they may connote danger or aggression.
+Cool colors are mostly blues or purples, while warm colors, at first glance, have a lot of reds or yellows.
+However, they may also connote danger or aggression.

 Those cold weather-like conditions remind us of cool colors because they are icy cold waters, chilling winter winds, etc.… However, they may also look too somber or even formalistic.
 Even though both types have merits, it is also necessary to recall their demerits, particularly when making color choices for designs.